jabrena/plantuml-to-png-mcp/README.md

 ## Motivation

+Plantuml-to-png is a CLI utility designed to convert PlantUML files (.puml) to PNG format

 When you store your `.puml` files in your repository, you need to do an extra step in order to generate the image in `.png` format using a Third party service.

 Using this project, you could simplify this step.